NickAkincilar/SQL_to_Snowflake_Export_Tool/README.md

 [1- Download SQL_to_Snowflake Installer](https://github.com/NickAkincilar/SQL_to_Snowflake_Export_Tool/raw/main/MsSQL_To_Snowflake.zip)

-2- Unzip & install using Setup.exe
+2- Unzip the file

+3- **(RUN-AS-ADMIN) Setup.exe**  (You may have to click INFO & RUN ANYWAY if you get DON'T RUN warning due to this app not being signed)

 [3- Download & Install Snowflake Win64 ODBC Driver](https://sfc-repo.snowflakecomputing.com/odbc/win64/latest/index.html)